mcci-catena/docker-iot-dashboard/README.md

 MQTTS Examples
 --------------

-Mqtts has been configured to access in the below channel:
+Mqtts has been configured to access in the below channels:

 1. MQTT over Nginx proxy: